vaadin/flow-hilla-hybrid-example/README.md

-# Custom project from start.vaadin.com

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# Vaadin-Hilla Hybrid Example

+This project demonstrates an application that includes both Vaadin and Hilla views.
+It includes two Master-Detail views, one Flow-based and another Hilla-based, that both use the same backend entity and service.

 ## Running the application